How to Apply for a Cannabis Event Organizer License in Minnesota

 1. Register and Prepare Application Materials

-• Create an account in the OCM Citizen Portal if not already registered.
+Create an account in the OCM Citizen Portal if you haven't already registered.

 2. Application Requirements for a Cannabis Event Organizer

-• Authorized Actions: The license allows organizing temporary cannabis events of up to four days, authorizing sales of cannabis flower, products, hemp edibles, and on-site consumption.
+Authorized Actions: The license allows you to organize temporary cannabis events lasting up to four days.
+It authorizes the sale of cannabis flower, products, hemp edibles, and on-site consumption.

-• Event name and a diagram or map of the event layout, entrances/exits, sales, and consumption areas.
+- Event name and a diagram or map of the event layout, including entrances/exits, sales, and consumption areas.

-• Evidence of local government approval and any required local permits for the event, since local approval is mandatory.
+- Evidence of local government approval and any required local permits for the event, as local approval is mandatory.

 3. Submit the Application Online

-• After submitting, monitor the email or the portal for correspondence or supplemental requests from OCM.
+After submitting, monitor your email or the portal for correspondence or supplemental requests from OCM.

 4. Additional Requirements